-1. Buy backs will be allowed in the 1st or 2nd round only.
+- Buy backs will be allowed in the 1st OR 2nd round only.

-3. Limit of 2 break passes per race season.
+- Limit of 2 break passes per race season

-1. Go to the Tech area and consult the race director for approval.
+- Go to the tech and consult the race director for approval.

 Rain out policy:

-3. If a rain out occurs after first round is completed, it is a total rain out and no rain checks will be given.
-All remaining money will be split among the previous round winners still in competition.
-If a driver bought back into the round being split, buy back money only will be refunded.
+- If a rain out occurs after first round is completed, it is a total rain out and no rain checks will be given.
+All purse money will be split to racers still in competition from last completed round.
+If a driver bought back into the round being split, buy-back money only will be refunded.
 Points will be issued as round wins in classes that have completed rounds.

 ALL BRACKET COMPETITORS – ALL CLASSES

-2. All safety and tech rules published in the NHRA rule book apply by ET class.
+- All safety and tech rules published in the IHRA rule book apply by ET class.
 Please consult a track official with any questions.

-3. NHRA Chassis certification is required on any entry faster than 6.39 1/8 mile.
-See NHRA rules for details.
+- IHRA Chassis certification is required on any entry 6.00 or quicker 1/8 mile.
+See IHRA rules for details.

-7. Hi-rev limiters recommended in all classes.
-2-steps prohibited in Street/Trophy.
+- Hi-rev limiters recommended in all classes.
+2-steps prohibited in Sportsman.
 A mechanical, fixed throttle stop that cannot be changed, adjusted, or over-ridden from inside the car or during a run is acceptable.

-10. An NHRA membership and license are required for all classes to run the Bracket Team Finals.
-The rules for the NHRA Bracket Final may vary from our track rules – refer to the NHRA Rule Book for clarifications.
+- An IHRA membership and license are required for all classes to run the Summit Team Finals.
+The rules for the IHRA Summit Team Finals may vary from our track rules – refer to the IHRA Rule Book for clarifications.

-12. Per NHRA Rules, vehicles running faster than 125 mph must have a functional parachute.
+- Per IHRA Rules, vehicles running faster than 125 mph must have a functional parachute.

-3. If you break before first round and are not eligible for a break pass, notify the tech to note your attendance points.
+- If you break before first round and are not eligible for a break pass, notify the tower to note your attendance points.
 If you do receive a break pass, the points are earned the day you use your break pass.